Comma0101/Servio/VOICE_AGENT_ARCHITECTURE.md

 ## 1. Overall Call Flow

 The system handles voice calls through a series of steps orchestrated by Twilio TwiML and FastAPI backend services.
+It supports a multi-restaurant setup where different Twilio phone numbers can route to specific restaurant configurations.

-1.  **Incoming Call Reception**:
+1.  **Incoming Call Reception & Restaurant Identification**:

-    - Twilio receives an incoming call and makes a POST request to `/api/incoming-call` (defined in `app/api/endpoints.py`).
+    - Twilio receives an incoming call on a specific phone number.
+    - The webhook for this number is configured to make a POST request to `/api/incoming-call` and **must include a `restaurant_id` query parameter** (e.g., `/api/incoming-call?restaurant_id=LIMF`).
+    - The `/api/incoming-call` endpoint (in `app/api/endpoints.py`):
+      - Reads the `restaurant_id` from the query parameters (defaulting to "LIMF" if not provided or if `RESTAURANT_ID` env var is not set).
+      - Fetches the corresponding restaurant's configuration (e.g., name, welcome voice) from `app/constants.py`.
-    - This endpoint plays an initial generic welcome message ("Welcome to our restaurant.").
+      - Plays a restaurant-specific welcome message (e.g., "Welcome to KK Restaurant.").
-    - It then uses TwiML `<Gather>` to prompt the user for language selection (Press 1 for English, Press 2 for Chinese).
+      - Uses TwiML `<Gather>` to prompt the user for language selection.
+The prompt is delivered bilingually:
+        - "For English, press 1." (using the restaurant's configured English voice).
+        - "中文请按 2。" (using the restaurant's configured Chinese voice).
+      - The `action` URL for the `<Gather>` includes the `restaurant_id` as a query parameter.
-    - The user's selection (or timeout) is POSTed to `/api/language-selection`.
+    - The user's selection (or timeout) is POSTed to `/api/language-selection?restaurant_id=<restaurant_id>`.

 2.  **Language Selection & WebSocket Connection**:
     - The `/api/language-selection` endpoint (in `app/api/endpoints.py`):
+      - Reads the `restaurant_id` from query parameters.
+      - Fetches the restaurant's configuration.
       - Determines the selected language.
       - Stores caller information (phone, language, call SID) in an in-memory dictionary (`active_call_info` in `app/api/websocket.py`).
-      - Plays a language-specific connecting message using TwiML `<Say>`:
-        - **English**: "You selected English.
-Connecting you to our restaurant assistant."
+      - Plays a language-specific and potentially restaurant-specific connecting message using TwiML `<Say>` (e.g., "You selected English.
+Connecting you to KK Restaurant's assistant.").
-        - **Chinese**: "您好！欢迎致电我们的餐厅,正在帮您连接"
-      - Uses TwiML `<Connect><Stream>` to establish a WebSocket connection to the appropriate backend endpoint based on the language:
+      - Uses TwiML `<Connect><Stream>` to establish a WebSocket connection to the appropriate backend endpoint based on the language. **Crucially, it passes the `restaurant_id` as a custom parameter within the `<Stream>` tag.**
         - **English**: Connects to `wss://<your_host>/api/media-stream`.
         - **Chinese**: Connects to `wss://<your_host>/api/ws/{call_sid}`.